omdndev/omdndev.github.io/_posts/2025-10-21-azure-developer-cli-the-cli-created-for-azure-developers.md

 At a high level, a template consists of the following parts:

 * `.azure` folder: Contains the configuration for environments like dev, test, and prod.
 This is used for local deployments.
-This folder is not checked into Git.
+This folder is ignored by default via the `.ignore` file and therefore not checked into Git.
 * `.github` or `.azdo` folder: Contains the GitHub workflow or the Azure DevOps pipeline. `azd` supports both.
 Other CI/CD platforms can also be configured according to the documentation.
 * `infra` folder: The default IaC language is Bicep.
 Terraform is also supported, but requires a bit more configuration due to the state file.
 Other languages can be configured as well.
 * `src` folder: Contains the application code.
 If you have one application, this folder can serve as the root.
 If you have multiple applications (for example, a frontend and a backend), you can use subfolders.